ForStudentsByStudents-MITB/level-up-together/README.md

 ### Typical Questions
 - "What's the difference between Command Prompt and PowerShell?"
+- "What's the difference between Linux and Windows operating systems?"
 - "Why can't I just download code files manually instead of using Git?"
 - "How do I set up my computer for coding?"
 - "What does IDE actually mean and why do I need one?"
 - "How do professional developers organize their work?"
+- "What skills am I lacking?"
+- "Where do I start?"
+- "What resources are there for me?"

 ### Dream Roles
 - Business Analyst with coding responsibilities